NAU-CCL/Epymorph/README.md

 The most basic task epymorph can perform is to run a spatial, compartmental disease simulation and output the time-series data of compartment populations (prevalence) as well as new events (incidence).

 A commonly-cited model was proposed by [Sen Pei, et al. in 2018](https://www.pnas.org/doi/10.1073/pnas.1708856115), modeling influenza in six southern US states. epymorph has an intra-population model (IPM), movement model (MM), and geographic model (GEO) that closely mimics Pei's experiment.

+To run a simulation, first we need an input file that describes the simulation and all its parameters.
+Thankfully epymorph has a subcommand to help us create such a file.
+This example will store files in a `scratch` folder within the project (this is just for convenience, you can opt to put the input files anywhere you like).

 ```bash
 cd $PROJECT_DIRECTORY